telerik/blazor-docs/components/toolbar/overview.md

 * `ToolBarSpacer` - adds empty space that separates the items into different groups.
 You can find information in the [Separators]({%slug toolbar-separators%}) article.

-## ToolBarButton

-You can add multiple buttons to the Telerik Toolbar.
-To do that you should add the `<ToolBarButton>` to the `<TelerikToolBar>`.
-You can customize the buttons using the following features:

-* `Enabled` - `bool`, defaults to `true` - specifies if the button is clickable.

-* `Visible` - `bool`, defaults to `true` - specifies if the button will be visible in the toolbar.

-* `Title` - `string` - maps to the `title` HTML attribute for the `<button>`.

-* `Class` - `string` - the CSS class that will be rendered on the main wrapping element of the ToolbarButton.
-You could use that class to cascade styles.

-* `OnClick` - `EventCallback` - allows you to execute an method upon the click of the button.

-* `Icon` - `string` - adds a font icon to the button.
-You can find more information on adding a font icon to a Telerik Component in [Telerik Font Icons article]({%slug general-information/font-icons%}#icon-in-telerik-component).

-* `ImageURL` - `string` - adds an image to the button.
-You can provide an image url to this parameter.

-* `SpriteClass` - `string` - add a sprite class image to the button.
-Set this attribute to `k-icon MySpriteClass` where `MySpriteClass` defines the CSS rules for the sprite.

-* `IconClass` - `string` - allows you to set a CSS class that provides the required font name, font size and content for the ::before pseudo-element.

-## ToolBarToggleButton

-You can add multiple toggle  buttons to the Telerik Toolbar.
-To do that you should add the `<ToolBarToggleButton>` to the `<TelerikToolBar>`.
-You can customize the buttons using the following features:

-* `Selected` - `bool` - specifies whether the button is in selected state.
-You can use it with one and two-way data binding with the `SelectedChanged` event.

-* `Enabled` - `bool`, defaults to `true` - specifies if the button is clickable.

-* `Visible` - `bool`, defaults to `true` - specifies if the button will be visible in the toolbar.

-* `Title` - `string` - maps to the `title` HTML attribute for the `<button>`.

-* `Class` - `string` - the CSS class that will be rendered on the main wrapping element of the ToolbarButton.
-You could use that class to cascade styles.

-* `OnClick` - `EventCallback` - allows you to execute an method upon the click of the button.

-* `Icon` - `string` - adds a font icon to the button.
-You can find more information on adding a font icon to a Telerik Component in [Telerik Font Icons article]({%slug general-information/font-icons%}#icon-in-telerik-component).

-* `ImageURL` - `string` - adds an image to the button.
-You can provide an image url to this parameter.

-* `SpriteClass` - `string` - add a sprite class image to the button.
-Set this attribute to `k-icon MySpriteClass` where `MySpriteClass` defines the CSS rules for the sprite.

-* `IconClass` - `string` - allows you to set a CSS class that provides the required font name, font size and content for the ::before pseudo-element.

-## ToolBarButtonGroup

-You can add one or more group of buttons to the Toolbar.
-To do that you should add the `<ToolBarButtonGroup>` to the `<TelerikToolBar>`.
-In the button group you can place either the ToolBarButton or the ToolBarToggleButton.
-You can customize the groups using the following features:

-* `Visible` - `bool`, defaults to `true` - specifies if the group will be visible in the toolbar.

-* `SelectionMode` - `enum` - specifies whether you can select one or multiple buttons from the group at the same time.
-It takes a member of the `ButtonGroupSelectionMode` enum:

-    * Single - this is the default value
-    * Multiple

-* `Enabled` - `bool`, defaults to `true` - specifies if the group is clickable.

-* `Class` - `string` - the CSS class that will be rendered on the main wrapping element of the ToolBarButtonGroup.
-You could use that class to cascade styles.

-* `Width` - `string` - allows you to control the width of the group.

 ## See Also